sirarsalih/node-server-ar-drone/README.md

 ```

 <h2>Usage</h2>
 Once the drone is turned on, it will send out WiFi signals like a router.
 Connect your device (laptop, desktop /w wireless WiFi transmitter, tablet or smart phone) to the drone via WiFi.
 Like a router, the drone uses the IP ```192.168.1.1``` by default.
-Once connected, then simply:
+Once connected, simply:
 ```
 var NodeServerArDrone = require('node-server-ar-drone');
 var nsArDrone = new NodeServerArDrone();